Charlize Theron responds to rumors she's had a facelift: 'B****, I'm just aging!'

 She hopes that things are changing, noting that her two daughters don't think about age when they think about beauty.
 "They see somebody, they like what they’re wearing, or they think they’re pretty and they don’t really know if she’s in her 20s or she’s in her 60s," she explained.
 "It’s so great.
 I love that.
 I wish we could just maintain that."

-Theron is not the first person to talk about negative reactions to her aging face. recently spoke on about the rumors that she had eyelid surgery, noting that her face has just changed as she has gotten older.
+Theron is not the first person to talk about negative reactions to her aging face.
+Nina Dobrev recently spoke on Penn Badgley’s PodCrushed about the rumors that she had eyelid surgery, noting that her face has just changed as she has gotten older.

-In a , Dobrev said of why she spoke out about the rumors, “I didn’t have anything to hide, and I was annoyed, because I was reading these things that were not true…Aging is a natural part of life.
+In a recent interview with Yahoo Life, Dobrev said of why she spoke out about the rumors, “I didn’t have anything to hide, and I was annoyed, because I was reading these things that were not true…Aging is a natural part of life.
 It’s going to happen to all of us.”

 Instead of going under the knife, the Love Hard actress said she has another trick to avoid wrinkles.
 "Aging happens to everyone, and hopefully, you can do it with grace," she said.
 "That’s why you get bangs — so when you start getting wrinkles, you can’t see them as well."